sbstn-gbl/sbstn-gbl.github.io/menu/research.md

 Gabel S, Simester D, and Timoshenko A (2023).
 Retail Media Platforms: Learning Treatment Effects Across Brands.
 [Working paper]

-Gabel S and Ringel D (2023).
-Basket Representation Learning: The Swiss Army Knife of Market Basket Analysis.
-[Working paper]

 Gabel S, Molitor D, and Spann M (2023).
 The Effect of an Ad Ban on Retailer Sales: Insights from a Natural Experiment.
+[Working paper]

+Gabel S and Ringel D (2023).
+The Gestalt of the Shopping Basket.
 [Working paper]

 Gabel S and Guhl D (2022).
 Coupon Personalization in Retail Promotion Networks: Evidence from 809 Brand Campaigns.
 [Working paper]